Ryazan miracle: Disaster

 However, in 1960 production of meat in Ryazan oblast plummeted to 30,000 tons, since mass slaughter had reduced the number of cattle by 65% in comparison to the level of 1958.
 To make matters worse, collective farm (kolkhoz) workers whose private cattle were "temporarily" appropriated the year earlier refused to process collective farm land.
-This halved the amount of grain produced in Ryazan oblast.
+This halved the amount of grain produced in Ryazan.
 By the fall of 1960, it became impossible to hide all disastrous consequences.
 In September 1960, Larionov was dismissed from his post.
-On October 10, 1960, he committed suicide.
+It was rumored that on October 10, 1960, he committed suicide, however, the announcement in the local newspaper it was reported that he died of heart attack.
 Even post-mortem he was not stripped of his title of Hero of Labour.

 Aftermath

 Similar events happening on a smaller scale in other regions of the Soviet Union resulted in a statewide drop in agricultural production.
-Around the same time Khrushchev was obsessed with growing maize and forced its widespread planting.
-Some party leaders in North-West Russia and Baltic were also eager to report their aspirations in following party line, even though maize does not grow well in northern regions.
+Around the same time, Khrushchev became obsessed with growing maize and forced its widespread planting.
+Some party leaders in northwest Russia and the Baltic were also eager to report their aspirations in following the party line, even though maize does not grow well in northern regions.

 All these events gave a blow to Khrushchev's image in the Soviet Union.
 His slogan "Catch up and overtake America" was widely mocked in jokes.
 The events contributed to his final fall from power in 1964.